BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 	- proof: Similar from showing it in the undirected case.
 The equivalence relation.
 1. DEF: A **metagraph** shows how the strongly connected components connect to one another. ![metagraph](Resources/metagraph.png)
 1. Theorem: The metagraph of any graph is always a **DAG**.
 	- proof: Suppose it is not, then there is a cycle $C$, which means that any nodes in cycle can reach any others.
-But if they are all connected, they should be in one strongly connected component, which leands to contradiction.
+But if they are all connected, they should be in one strongly connected component, which leads to contradiction.

 ### 3.4 Computing Strongly Connected Components Problem
-- Given a directed connected graph $G$, find the stongly connected components.
+- Given a directed connected graph $G$, find the strongly connected components.
 - Easy Algorithm $EasySCC(G)$:

 <details>